syncfusion-content/windowsforms-docs/WindowsForms/Gauge/Linear-Gauge.md

 ## Visual styles

 The Gauge control for Windows Forms includes four stunning skins for professional representation of gauges.
-You can easily modify the look and feel of the gauge component using the built-in visual styles and color schemes.
+You can easily modify the look and feel of the gauge component using the [VisualStyle](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Gauge.Windows~Syncfusion.Windows.Forms.Gauge.LinearGauge~VisualStyle.html) property.

 The styles are built-in for all gauges.